ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 a.
 Because of insufficient IOPS, Redis is unable to write to disk.

 b.
-There could a {{site.data.keyword.databases-for-redis}} backup running at the same time as your batch is running.
+There could be a {{site.data.keyword.databases-for-redis}} backup running at the same time as your batch is running.

 c.
 Your application might be putting unknown API calls to the Redis instance.